Murilodsv/crop-growth-training-fortran/README.md

 # Fortran
-Fortran subroutines and functions to support in crop and environmental modelling.
+Fortran subroutines and functions for teaching and support in crop and environmental modelling.